New website manager-

 Chris Bortzner has agreed to take their place as tournament director starting next season.
 This is a big job, so, let‘s all step-up and help support Chris and the league.

 Back by popular demand!
-In an effort to encourage "new" players to participate in tournaments, all first time unrated players will not have to pay their first tournament fee (typically $15).
+In an effort to encourage new players to participate in tournaments, Brevard County students who are unrated will not have to pay their first tournament fee (typically $15).

-However, you will still need to buy a USCF membership which is $14 if purchased at the tournament or $17 if you buy it from the USCF website.
+However, you will still need to buy a USCF membership at the USCF website.
 The USCF membership is good for one year.